-The only way to understand what is happening here is to scratch your head by looking at the implementations.
-I will just notice that .dispatch_info is quite useful:
+Notice that here I am not making any bold claim such as "the standard library algorithm is wrong and my algorithm is right" or viceversa.
+It just point out that there are some subtle differences.
+The only way to understand what is really happening here is to scratch your head by looking at the implementations.
+I will just notice that .dispatch_info is quite essential to see the class precedence list used by algorithm: